RishBroProMax/FlexiServe-API/README.md

 `GET /api/services/weather?city=cityname: Get weather for a specified city.`

 ## Currency Conversion:
-`GET /api/services/currency?amount=100&from=USD&to=EUR: Convert currency from one type to another.`
+`GET /api/services/currency?amount=100&from=USD&to=EUR: Convert currency from one type to another.` <Br>

+# 🙌 Credits
+## Made with 💖 by MINUDI and maintained with love for developers everywhere.